 We have a designated Covid -19 Lead and PPE Lead within the Operations Team and our Managers receive regular updates to ensure they are all up to date with legislation and guidance.
 As member of the National Care Forum we have extra support from their experts.

 We’ve been working hard to make sure that those who live in our homes are able to stay as connected as possible to their loved ones while visits aren’t able to happen as usual.

-In order to keep everyone safe, new residents will be kept in a protective bubble for 14 days.
+In order to keep everyone safe, new residents who come to us from hospital will be kept in a protective bubble for 14 days.
 During this time, they will be cared for by our highly-trained staff which means that, although they need to remain in their room, they will be supported and looked after really well and do not feel alone.